sggjon5/DroneBuild-Quad/docs/07-transmitter_receiver.md

 ![x18_transmitter_case](https://github.com/user-attachments/assets/f2b5dc64-3e4e-4742-a701-c562b071ca1f)

 There is again, a great comprehensive video about this series of transmitters that I found useful to watch most of.
-I can corroborate what is said there that it does have a real quality feling to it, even if mine is the cheapest version available.
+I can corroborate what is said there that it does have a real quality feeling to it, even if mine is the cheapest version available.

 [![Watch the video](https://img.youtube.com/vi/sJ-LwGSo7k8/0.jpg)](https://www.youtube.com/watch?v=sJ-LwGSo7k8)